ExtensityAI/symbolicai/README.md

 ### Fuzzy Comparisons

 In this example we are fuzzily comparing two number objects, where the Symbol variant is only an approximation of `numpy.pi`.
-Given the context of the fuzzy equals `==` operation, this comparison still succeeds and return `True`.
+Given the context of the fuzzy equals `==` operation, this comparison still succeeds and returns `True`.

 ```python
 sym = ai.Symbol('3.1415...')